rpearce11/xmlstats-nba-event-downloader/README.md

 user_agent = 'my user agent'

+-- Adding the files and directorys can be done via the setup.sh script, then you just need to added the variables above.

 Details of the above can be found at the site https://erikberg.com/account/token and https://erikberg.com/api

 To Do: See Issues